infiniflow/infinity/docs/references/pysdk_api_reference.md

 #### topn: `int`, *Required*

-The number of nearest neighbours to return.
+An integer indicating the number of nearest neighbours to return.

 #### knn_params: `dict[str, str]`, *Optional*

-Additional parameters for the KNN or ANN search.
+A dictionary representing additional parameters for the KNN or ANN search.

 ### Returns